 Brett P. Foley, Ph.D

 Brett P. Foley, Ph.D. of Denton, Nebraska, is the Director of Professional Credentialing and a Senior Psychometrician at Alpine Testing Solutions.
 He has served with the Board as the Board’s public member since 2018.
 Foley is the third public member to serve on the Board since the position was created in 1998.
-Originally from Rapid City, South Dakota, Foley currently serves as the Board Chair.
+Foley is originally from Rapid City, South Dakota.

 Foley holds a bachelor’s degree in mathematics from Chadron State College in Chadron, Nebraska.
 He received his master’s degree in biometry and a doctorate in psychological studies in education from the University of Nebraska-Lincoln.
 In 2001, Foley received the Outstanding Graduate in Information Systems Award presented by Chadron State College.

 Foley’s occupation is a psychometrician, which a professional who practices the science of educational and psychological measurement.
 Foley works to develop national tests for various subjects by utilizing mathematics, statistics, and psychology.
 He also works with many organizations on the technical and policy aspects of licensure and certification exams.

 Before working in his current employment and serving as a Board Member, Foley worked for the University of Nebraska-Lincoln under several departments, including the Buros Center for Testing, the Department of Educational Psychology and Biometry, Nebraska Center for Research on Children, Youth, Families, and Schools, and the Nebraska Education and Research.